- Home

 Submitting an APER

-The institution is responsible for carrying out a review process each year and sending a copy of the APER to NZQA by 30 June.
+The organisation is responsible for carrying out the review process each year and sending us a copy of their APER by 30 June.

 Costs for degrees and related qualifications monitoring